MujorB/alx-system_engineering-devops/0x0D-web_stack_debugging_0/tasks/concepts/docker.md

 e1fc0d4bbb5d        ubuntu:16.04        "/bin/bash"         About a minute ago   Up About a minute                       keen_blackwell
 vagrant@ubuntu-xenial:~$
 ```
 > Note that docker command will pull the Ubuntu docker container image from the Internet and run it.
-I let you look at the meaning of the flags using the command docker run --help, the main idea is that it keeps the container up and running.
+I let you look at the meaning of the flags using the command `docker run --help`, the main idea is that it keeps the container up and running.

->
-To execute a command on the Docker container, use docker exec:
+To execute a command on the Docker container, use `docker exec`:
 ```
 vagrant@ubuntu-xenial:~$ docker exec -i e1fc0d4bbb5d hostname
 e1fc0d4bbb5d